 Their youngest brother, Junior, was killed in training at the end of the war.
-An American flag had been presented to Clabe and Leora by Junior’s Army Air Force friend, Ralph Woods, at the funeral just a month earlier.
+An American flag had been presented to Clabe and Leora by Junior’s Army Air Force friend, Ralph Woods, at the funeral.

-The war was over.
-The Wilsons two older sons had served in the Navy.
-Delbert and his family had moved home to be with his folks.
-Donald was still in the Navy.
+War was over.
+The Wilsons’ two surviving sons had served in the Navy.
+Delbert and his family moved home to be with his folks.
+Donald stayed in the Navy.
 Daughters Darlene and Doris, both married, also lived in Iowa.
-The Wilsons’ four small grandchildren kept them entertained, at least part of the time.
+Four small grandchildren kept Clabe and Leora entertained, at least part of the time.

-They had just received a letter from Harry Wold, a pilot friend of Danny’s who’d been his “stone hut mate” in Italy while in combat.
-Harry still hoped that Danny would be found, but he was skeptical.
+Harry Wold, a pilot friend of Danny’s, who’d been his “stone hut mate” in Italy while in combat, wrote that he still hoped that Danny would be found–maybe in a hospital, but he was skeptical.

-On September 26, a carton of Dan Wilson’s things arrived at the Wilson acreage south of Perry, Iowa–sent from the Army Effects Bureau of Kansas City Quartermaster Depot.
+On September 26, 1945, a carton of Dan Wilson’s things arrived at the Wilson acreage south of Perry–sent from the Army Effects Bureau of the Kansas City Quartermaster Depot.

 Clabe signed for the carton.
 I suppose they opened it, but did they sort through their son’s eighteen pairs of socks, five cotton undershirts, three khaki trousers, and other clothing?
-They would have found Danny’s wrist watch, souvenirs of his R and R to Rome the December before, a fountain pen, other items including a small New Testament.
+If they had, they would have found Danny’s wrist watch, souvenirs of his R and R to Rome over Christmas, a fountain pen, other items including a small New Testament.